OneZoom/docker-base/README.md

 Docker baseimage based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)

 To build, run `make build`.
-To release a new version, change the Ubuntu version in the Makefile, and run `make release`, which will run a test suite and, if it passes, attempt to push a release to docker.io.
+To release a new version, change the Ubuntu version in the Makefile, and run `make release`, which will run a test suite (also available using `make test`) and, if tests pass, attempt to push a release to docker.io.
 You may need to run `make clean` beforehand.

 ## Changes